FoodyFood/python-decorator-explanation/README.md

 ## Using A Decorator (Example)

-Here we will create two function that print a statement.
+Here we will create two functions that print a statement.

 We want to add code before and after the function runs.